qunsheng/learn-angular2/step06_binding_two_way/README.md

 [(ngModel)]:  What this is doing behind the scenes is equivalent to:  [ngModel] + (ngModelChange)

 Modify app.component.ts:
-1) use templateUrl: app/app.component.html instead of template
+1) use templateUrl: app/app.component.html instead of template;
-2) implement onCountChanged method
+2) implement onCountChanged method.

 Create app.component.html:
-1) add new file app.component.html
+1) add new file app.component.html;
-2) use [()] to do the two way Binding
+2) use [()] to do the two way Binding;
-3) bind countChange event
+3) bind countChange event.

 Create new component counter.component.ts:
 1) create new folder components;